ashtsang/ashtsang.github.io/_pages/research.md

 <span style="font-size:1.05em;">**My work**</span>
 <span style="font-size:0.9em;">
 I worked with a team of students to curate a synthetic, realistic dataset for static ocular torsion, and developed a classification model for assessing torsion from fundus images.
-We worked in collaboration with Johns Hopkins Hospital doctors and researchers Dr. Kemar Green, Dr. David Zee, Dr. Amir Kheradmand, Dr. Jorge Otero-Millan, and Dr. Alvin Liu.
+We worked in collaboration with Johns Hopkins Hospital neurologists and researchers.

 ## [Malone Center for Engineering in Healthcare](https://malonecenter.jhu.edu/){:style="text-decoration: none"}{:target="_blank"} @ JHU
 ---